 This Programming Level abbreviation is the minimum programming level required to access the particular Function.
 (The higher the level number, the more programming tasks the User is allowed, with Master allowing all tasks).

-In this manual, Programming Levels for the DL3500, PDL3000 and PDL3500 are abbreviated as follows: $\bf M$ = Master, $\bf 4$ = Installer, $\bf 3$ = Manager, $\bf 2$ = Supervisor, $\bf 1$ = Print Only Users
+Programming Levels for the PDL1300ET are abbreviated as follows: M = Master, 4 = Installer, 3 = Manager, 2 = Supervisor, 1 = Print Only Users